rabelkaka/Hello-World/README.md

 Hello Humans on their laptops!

-This is a test project lead by Rabel, your Boss!
+This is a test project lead by Rabel, I'll hack your dad!

-Jk Im not your boss, hey this is kinda nice, practicing this github stuff.